DevMiser/Lumina_Frame/README.md

 nano .env
 ```

-Add the following three lines to the file, replacing the placeholder text with your actual keys:
+Add the following four lines to the file, replacing the placeholder text with your actual keys:

 ```
 GOOGLE_API_KEY="put your Google API key here between the quotation marks"